HABITAT LEARNING LAB:

 Dreamstime

-• Pale yellow hairs on the middle section and brown hairs on back section and legs
+• Pale yellow hairs on the thorax and brown hairs on abdomen and legs

 • Carry pollen on hind legs